KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 TAC Life Support by TaranisElsu (v0.10)

 Required for best gameplay:
-Procedural Parts by swamp_ig (v0.9.18) [NOTE: Procedural Heat Shields NOT supported at this time.]
+Procedural Parts by swamp_ig (v0.9.18)
+[NOTE: Procedural Heat Shields NOT supported at this time.]
 RemoteTech 2 by Remote Technologies Group (v1.4.1) [NOTE: If you want to send data back, you need this!]
-TweakScale by Biotronic (v1.43)
+RT2 Settings File - Adds ground stations to launch sites.
+By CerberusRCAF TweakScale by Biotronic (v1.43)

 Recommended: